aptech/docs/docs/dllcall.rst

 ----------------
 .. function:: dllcall [-r] [-v] func(arg1...argN)

     :param func: the name of a function contained in a shared library (linked into GAUSS with dlibrary).
-If *func* is not specified or cannot be located in a shared library, :func:`dllcall` will fail.
+If *func* is not specified or cannot be located in a shared library, `dllcall` will fail.

     :param arg#: optional. arguments to be passed to *func*.
 These must be simple variable references; they cannot be expressions.

     :param -r: optional flag.
-If ``-r`` is specified, :func:`dllcall` examines the value returned by *func*, and fails if it is nonzero.
+If ``-r`` is specified, `dllcall` examines the value returned by *func*, and fails if it is nonzero.

     :param -v: optional flag.
-Normally, :func:`dllcall` passes parameters to *func* in a list.
-If -v is specified, :func:`dllcall` passes them in a vector.
+Normally, `dllcall` passes parameters to *func* in a list.
+If -v is specified, `dllcall` passes them in a vector.
 See below for more details.

 Remarks
 -------

-:func:`dllcall` works in conjunction with `dlibrary`.
+`dllcall` works in conjunction with `dlibrary`.
-`dlibrary` is used to link shared libraries into GAUSS :func:`dllcall` is used to access the functions contained in those shared libraries. :func:`dllcall` searches the shared libraries
-(see `dlibrary` for an explanation of the search order) for a function named *func*, and calls the first instance it finds.
+`dlibrary` is used to link shared libraries into GAUSS `dllcall` is used to access the functions contained in those shared libraries. `dllcall` searches the shared libraries (see `dlibrary` for an explanation of the search order) for a function named *func*, and calls the first instance it finds.
 The default shared libraries are searched last.